nicksergeant/snipt/README.md

 This is the codebase for the website, [Snipt.net](https://snipt.net/).

 It's a relatively well-kept Django app, so you shouldn't have too many problems getting a local copy running.

+These instructions assume you already have [Git](http://git-scm.com/) and [Mercurial](http://mercurial.selenic.com/) installed via your OS package manager or from source.

 If you need help, visit `#snipt` on irc.freenode.net.